 For those of you who have gone through a divorce, you may relate to having to take the road through hell to find freedom.

 With these changes, my performance at work became enriched because I was more present.
 I have the capacity to do deep work with clients and still feel balanced and light at the end of my day.
 Paddleboarding, biking, hiking, and dancing have became a priority.
 Being in nature and meditating keep me calm enough to hear and feel my inner navigation (intuition, wisdom from higher self).
+I now seek out new growth opportunities to thrive rather than just survive.

 Today, I am in a loving partnership.
 I have the freedom to be my authentic self.
 I live a life without obligation, having others needs come before mine, or the storm of personal or workplace drama.
 My heart still randomly overflows with gratitude for those dark times that have resulted in such freedom.

 Coming out of that darkness, I have a trust in myself that I can live through anything.
 That confidence allows me to experience life’s challenges with far more ease than before.
 This resiliency and calm is something I wish for everyone - that we all reveal the shackles of blind spots and find authentic strengths to live a life we love.
 Whether it’s climbing a mountain or the career ladder, success comes when we have inner navigation and the right tools to get us there.
-My mission is to help people find their own path to personal freedom.
+My mission is to help people find their own resources for their path to personal freedom.

 My previous experiences are the foundation of how I support clients today.